 Tracking and planning healthy habits

 And at the bottom of this post, you’ll also find a free printable checklist of healthy habits.
 You can also use it to create your own list of new year’s resolutions to help make 2021 your healthiest year yet!

-So without further ado, here are my top healthy new year tips for starting healthy habits in 2020.
+So without further ado, here are my top healthy new year tips for starting healthy habits this year.

 1. Start smudging